Le roi s'amuse: Synopsis

 The action takes place in Paris in an unspecified year in the 1520s.

 The first act is set during a nocturnal party at the Louvre palace; the second in the deserted cul-de-sac Bussy; the third in an antechamber of the King at the Louvre, then the fourth and fifth acts on the banks of the river Seine by the Château de la Tournelle.

 The hero of the play, Triboulet, is a historical character during the reigns of Louis XII and Francis I of France.
-Triboulet is a court jester, through whose words Hugo attacks contemporary society.
+Triboulet is a hunch-backed court jester, through whose words Hugo attacks contemporary society.
 The king is a profligate and a womanizer, constantly looking for new conquests.
-The king having set his sights on a new mistress, the Countess de Cossé, Triboulet encourages the king to kill her husband.
+The king having set his sights on a new mistress, the Countess de Cossé, Triboulet encourages the queen to kill her husband.
 Triboulet is despised by the courtiers, who plot to abduct the young woman living with him whom they assume to be his mistress.
 Suddenly the Comte de Saint-Vallier—whose daughter, Diane de Poitiers, had been seduced by the king—appears to demand compensation.
 The king and Triboulet mock him, upon which the aristocrat curses them.

 Returning home, Triboulet cannot put the curse out of his mind.
 He meets a stranger on the street, Saltabadil, who offers his services to right the jester's wrongs.
 Triboulet declines and goes back to the house where he conceals from the world his daughter Blanche.
 Knowing the character of the king and the nobility, he wants to protect her from seduction and only lets her out to attend mass.
 Blanche is pleased to receive a visit from her father but does not tell him that she has fallen in love with an unknown man who has seen her in church.
 Hearing noises in the street Triboulet rushes out to investigate, at which point the king enters the house in disguise; he and Blanche profess their love.
 The king leaves again, but in the street the jester encounters a group of courtiers.
 They claim that, in accordance with the earlier plan of the jester they want to abduct Madame de Cossé.
 In fact, they have come after Blanche whom they believe to be Triboulet's mistress.
 This is to be the revenge of the courtiers on the jester.
 They trick him into wearing a mask blindfold and run off with the girl.
 When he hears her voice in the distance he realises what has happened.